IBM-Cloud/docs/runtimes/nodejs/index.md

 The following example shows part of the source for an **js** file:
 ```
-var port = (process.env.VCAP_APP_PORT || 3000);
+var port = (process.env.PORT || 3000);
-var host = (process.env.VCAP_APP_HOST || 'localhost');
 ```
 {: codeblock}

-With this code, when the application is running on Bluemix, the VCAP_APP_HOST and VCAP_APP_PORT environment variables contain the host and port values which are internal to Bluemix, and on which the app listens for incoming connections.
-When the application is running locally, VCAP_APP_HOST and VCAP_APP_PORT are not defined so **localhost** is used as the host and **3000** is used as the port number.
+With this code, when the application is running on Bluemix, the PORT environment variable contains the port value which is internal to Bluemix, and on which the app listens for incoming connections.
+When the application is running locally, PORT is not defined so **3000** is used as the port number.
 Written this way, you can run the application locally for testing purposes and on Bluemix without making further changes.

 ## Offline mode
 {: #offline_mode}